Ron Pickering: Career

 Pickering moved to Cardiff to become a national athletics coach for Wales from 1961 to 1966.
 In July 1962, he and Barney Mulrenan were co-commentators for the Home Service in Wales on the Welsh Games, a weekend athletics meeting trying to rekindle the spirit of the Empire Games.

 Pickering was a coach with the British team at the 1964 Summer Olympics in Tokyo and with the Welsh team at the 1966 Commonwealth Games in Jamaica.
 He coached several Olympic athletes, including Lynn Davies, who won gold medals in the long jump at the 1964 Olympics, the 1966 European Athletics Championships and the 1966 Commonwealth Games, and also represented Britain in the 4 × 100 metres relay in Tokyo.

 He was a recreational manager at Lee Valley Regional Park for two years before becoming an independent consultant in recreational planning management.
 He was a television commentator at the 1968 Summer Olympic Games in Mexico City and continued in broadcasting for over 20 years.
 He was the first host of the BBC1 children's sports programme We Are the Champions, a show he presented from 1973 until his death.
 He was known for his catchphrase, "Away you go!", at the end of each show, at which point all the teams would jump into the swimming pool (pool events always made up the final phase of the competition).
 He also co-presented the programme Superstars from 1973 to 1985 with David Vine.

 He was a leading proponent of a scheme to use a disused banana warehouse on the Isle of Dogs as an indoor training centre, which later became the London Arena (demolished in 2006).
 He was president of Haringey Athletic Club, whose members included Seb Coe and Mike McFarlane.
 Linford Christie dedicated his gold medal in the 100 metres at the 1992 Summer Olympics in Barcelona to Pickering.
 He was appointed Officer of the Order of the British Empire (OBE) in the 1986 Birthday Honours, for services to athletics.

 Death

 Pickering died at home in Digswell a few weeks after a heart bypass operation.
-He was survived by his wife, their son and daughter.
+He was surrounded by his wife, their son and daughter.
 His son, Shaun Pickering, represented Great Britain in the shot put at the 1996 Summer Olympics in Atlanta, and won a bronze medal for Wales in the shot put at the 1998 Commonwealth Games.

 The Ron Pickering Memorial Fund was founded in 1991, and supports hundreds of young athletes each year.
 Shaun Pickering died on 11 May 2023, at the age of 61.